JohnOmernik/zeta/ZETA_TODO_COMPLETE.md

     * Main Script only has Zookeeper, Mesos, Marathon and Chronos.
 All other install packages should put script in the env_%rolename% directory
     * Updated all installers to take advantage of this.
     * Some installers will require you add the files and then source them right away
+* Update mapr user password on all nodes